dorsadanesh/cse15l-lab-reports/lab-report-3-week-5.md

 ```
 that command will show you how many times the string "hello" appears in the file

-2. grep “^/$”
+2. grep “”

-- grep “^hello”
+- grep “^”:  displays the lines that begin with the following string
 ```
 grep “^hello”
 ```
 that command searches the file for lines that begins with the string "hello" and returns the line

-- grep "hello$"
+- grep "$": displays the lines that end with the following string
 ```
 grep "hello$"
 ```
-that command does the opposite of ^ and searches for the lines in the file that end with that string
+that command does the opposite of ^ and searches for the lines in the file that end with the string "hello".

-- grep "lo$"
+- grep "."
 ```
-grep "lo$" file.txt
+grep "^.$" file.txt
 ```
 another example that will return the same output as the previous example, although it does not have the full string